Muslim Counsellor and CBT Therapist

-CBT is based on an underlying rationale that an individual’s feelings and behaviours are largely determined by the way he/she structures the world.
+CBT is based on an underlying rationale that our feelings and behaviours are largely determined by the way we view ourselves, others and the world.
 Thinking is based on attitudes or assumptions developed from earlier life experiences.
 CBT helps us understand and then gradually change unhelpful thinking and behavioural patterns that maintain our problems.

 ANT focuses on family relationships, feelings and attachments.
 This training was facilitated by Rudi Dollis and Arlene Vetere who are pioneers of ANT.

-Obsessive Compulsive Disorder (OCD) training: CBT Strategies for Harm Focused & Complex OCD (BPS Approved)
+CBT for Obsessive Compulsive Disorder (OCD): CBT Strategies for Harm Focused & Complex OCD (BPS Approved)

 Working with PTSD using Trauma-Focused CBT (BPS Approved)